ChristianPredoianu/react-vite-ts-demo-store/README.md

-Navigate around the website, turn on or off dark mode.
-Admin has the possibility to log in with credentials and update the lunches of the week section.
+Navigate around the website, user can select a category of products to view, navigate through products with the help of a pagination
+, see more info about a specific product, search product,  add product to cart, delete product from cart, change amount of a specific product, see total amount, fill in a form that uses form validation to validate the form given specific rules.